toyatech/gulp-esschema/README.md

     esschema = require('gulp-esschema');

 // This task will use esprima to parse all of the JavaScript files
-// under schema/, generate and save JSON Schema representations of
+// under schema/, then use esschema to generate and save JSON Schema
-// their ASTs (abstract syntax trees) under dist/schemas/ gulp.task('generate', function() {
+// representations of their ASTs (abstract syntax trees) under dist/schemas/ gulp.task('generate', function() {
   return gulp.src('schemas/*.js')
     .pipe(esprima()) // or esprima({ [options] })